Dark Web: Startling revelations about leaked videos

 When applications are installed, they typically request permission to access gallery data and other control features.
 This can result in unauthorised use of personal data by unknown parties.

-Iqrarul Hasan has disclosed how the dark web can exploit our data, with personal images potentially being misused for malicious purposes.
+Iqrarul Hasan has disclosed how the dark web can exploit our data, with personal images potentially being misused for malicious purposes, resulting in leaked videos and images.

 He advised that unnecessary or unimportant applications should be avoided.
 Removing non-essential items from one’s mobile gallery can reduce the likelihood of data compromise.